whirlsyu/TCGA/README.md

 UCEC	Uterine Corpus Endometrial Carcinoma
 UVM	Uveal Melanoma
 ```
+Before your analysis, please install R and our package EnMCB.

 For your custom analysis, please modify the code in EnMCB.R.

 All the TCGA clinical (survival) data are in the file "mmc1.xlsx".